zdh2292390/Copyright-Detective/readme.md

 The **Unlearning Detection** workspace combines two complementary probes.
 Use the tabs at the top of the workspace to switch between them so that their controls and outputs stay neatly separated:

 - **Prompt-Based Probes** reuse the persuasion strategies from snippet/PDF analysis to see whether a model can still recreate or summarise a target passage.
 The tool now focuses on surfacing each model response directly—no similarity thresholds or ground-truth references are required.
 - **Membership Inference (Perplexity Probe)** estimates whether the reference text still lives in the model's training data.
-The app samples log-probabilities with `echo=True` completions (currently supported for OpenAI models) and compares the average perplexity of reference chunks against a stylistically similar control passage.
-A configurable ΔPPL threshold raises an alert when the reference appears memorised.
+The app slices both passages into 50–200 token windows (falling back to word windows if the tokenizer is unavailable), samples per-token log-probabilities with `echo=True` completions (currently supported for OpenAI models), computes average perplexity via $\text{PPL} = e^{-\overline{\log p}}$, and reports a "training trace" score for each chunk.
+A configurable ΔPPL threshold, together with Welch's t-test and Kolmogorov–Smirnov comparisons, highlights statistically significant gaps between reference and control distributions.

 To run the perplexity probe, supply both the reference text and an equivalent-length control passage.
-You can adjust word-based chunk sizes, number of chunks sampled, and the perplexity gap required to flag memorisation.
+You can adjust token window size, number of sampled windows, and the perplexity gap required to flag memorisation.
+When SciPy is unavailable the statistical tests degrade gracefully to analytical approximations, and the UI will annotate any fallbacks or tokenizer limitations.

 ## PDF Analysis Notes